statsig-io/docs/docs/http-api.md

 ##### Export Report {#export-report}
 :::info
-This is available for Enterprise contracts only and needs to be enabled once for you.
+This is available for Enterprise contracts and needs to be enabled for you, once.
 Please reach out to our [support team](mailto:support@statsig.com), your sales contact, or via our slack channel if you want this enabled.
 :::

 You can [export your Pulse data](https://docs.statsig.com/pulse/export) via the console or using the following API.
 In addition to the [`first_exposures`](https://docs.statsig.com/pulse#first-exposures-file-description) report type as shown below, you can also request a [`pulse_daily`](https://docs.statsig.com/pulse#pulse-summary-and-daily-file-description) or [`unit_metrics_daily`](https://docs.statsig.com/pulse#unit-metrics-file-description) report types.